DanielProanoGuevara/iob-soc/README.md

 added to the system.
 The L2 cache communicates with a 3rd party memory controller IP (typically a DDR controller) using an AXI4 master bus.

+# ESC project repo

+The repository is held and maintained by Daniel Proaño & Pedro Faria.
+It can be found [here](https://github.com/pedrogsfaria/iob-soc-project)

 ## Virtual Machine

 IOb-SoC can be run on a VirtualBox VM.
 This way, the system can be quickly tried